JackieMaw/FakeBook/README.txt

 And then work on the remaining tasks:

-6. Add Friends
+5. Add Friends
-7. Build a News Feed to view all Posts
-8. Build a News Feed to view only Posts from one Friend
-9. Build a News Feed to view only Posts from all your Friends
-10. Build a News Feed to view only the last 20 Posts from your Friends
+6. Build a News Feed
-11. Add a Post
+7. Add a Post
-12. Like a Post
+8. Like a Post
-13. Like all Posts from a Friend

 Work in pairs.
 Assume we are already logged in for a single user.